White Chicken Enchiladas

 - I don’t use any spices that would add heat because Christopher is sensitive to spicy food, but if you want to add when you are sautéing the chicken.

-- You don’t have to use my sour cream sauce, but it is so worth trying these enchiladas smothered with it.
+- You don’t have to use my sour cream sauce, but the flavor is outstanding and it is so worth trying these enchiladas smothered with it.

-- I do make my own refried beans but if you don’t want to, you can substitute it out with canned beans.
+- I do make my own refried beans, but if you don’t want to, you can substitute it with canned beans.

 - When you bake the enchiladas with the sauce, it does dry out a tad, so feel free to add more after you serve it.